paf31/purescript-foreign-generic/generated-docs/Data/Foreign/Generic.md

 encodeJSON :: forall a.
 Encode a => a -> String
 ```

-Encode value that has an `Encode` instance into a JSON string.
+Encode a JSON string using an `Encode` instance.

 #### `genericDecodeJSON`